ikoniqoz/nitrodocs/content/developers/basics/base-controllers.md

 * Checks to see if the user has control panel access
 * Sets request to HTTPS if desired
 * Sets the admin theme and loads the necessary paths
 * Sets the template enable_parser option to false.
-Set this back to true to use PyroCMS tags in your admin views.
+Set this back to true to use NitroCMS tags in your admin views.